keepthrifty/keepthrifty.github.io/pages/confirm-subscribe.md

 So _please, go check your inbox_ so we know you're not just some cat.

-You should see an email titled _"Welcome to Keep Thrifty!"_.
+You should see an email titled _"Confirm Your Keep Thrifty Subscription"_.
 In that e-mail you'll just have to click one little link and then you'll be good to go.

 Plus, when you click the link, you'll get a free copy of our _"5 Steps to a Mini-Retirement"_ cheat sheet.
 Yay freebies!